Elvis Presley's pink Cadillac

-Elvis Presley's iconic Pink Cadillac was a 1955 Cadillac Fleetwood Sixty Special.
+Elvis Presley's iconic pink Cadillac was a 1955 Cadillac Fleetwood Sixty Special.
 It set style for the era, was sung about in popular culture, and was copied by others around the world.

 The car is now preserved in the Graceland museum, in Memphis, Tennessee.

 History

-In early 1955, Elvis bought his first Cadillac, a 1954 Fleetwood Series 60, which was the color pink.
-The car provided transport for Elvis and the Blue Moon Boys, but after the failure of a brake lining, was destroyed in a roadside fire between Hope and Texarkana, Arkansas, on June 5, 1955.
+In early 1955, Presley bought his first Cadillac, a 1954 Fleetwood Series 60, which was the color pink.
+The car provided transport for Presley and the Blue Moon Boys, but after the failure of a brake lining, was destroyed in a roadside fire between Hope and Texarkana, Arkansas, on June 5, 1955.